 Speaking of his reporting covering the lockout of Honeywell uranium workers, Daily Show Co-Creator Lizz Winstead said, “Mike Elk is the new John Wayne.
 I believe he is the real Matt Taibbi.”

 At age 22, his first job was working as a field staffer for President Obama’s campaign in rural Western Pennsylvania.
-Afterward, he followed the President to Washington, D.C., where he heeded the President’s call to his young staffers to hold him accountable and became a labor reporter.
-He spent all eight years of the Obama Administration based out of Washington, D.C. crisscrossing the country, visiting over 30 states, covering strikes, lockouts, and tragic workplace deaths.
+Afterward, he followed the president to Washington, D.C., where he heeded the President’s call to his young staffers to hold him accountable and became a labor reporter.
+He spent all eight years of the Obama Administration based out of Washington, D.C., crisscrossing the country and visiting more than 30 states, while covering strikes, lockouts, and tragic workplace deaths.

 He has worked as a workplace safety expert for MSNBC, as an investigative reporter for In These Times Magazine, and has also written for The New York Times, Washington Post, and Reuters.
 He is co-author of the book We Are Wisconsin.